Raysayhey/friedrice/src/pages/posts/2019-04-23-Customer-Loyalty .md

 Update Date of blog posts...

-Discord or slack  for collaboration - inbed on website
+Discord  for collaboration - inbed on website